Pride's Castle

 Pride's Castle is a 1949 historical novel by the American writer Frank Yerby.
 It was ranked ninth on the Publishers Weekly list of bestselling novels that year.
-Like many of his books it is set in nineteenth century America.
+Like many of his books it is set in nineteenth-century America.
 Although it was his first novel set in the North, the protagonist is a Southerner.
-It was adapted as an episode of the The Philco Television Playhouse that aired on NBC in September 1949, with Anthony Quinn, Catherine McLeod and Louise Allbritton in the cast.
+It was adapted as an episode of The Philco Television Playhouse that aired on NBC in September 1949, with Anthony Quinn, Catherine McLeod and Louise Allbritton in the cast.

 Synopsis

-Pride Dawson rises to become a robber baron in Gilded Age New York.
+Pride Dawson rises to become a robber baron in Gilded Age New York City.